 Many young people have gone on to ride independently at the stables.

 But no matter how much they are able to achieve, they are enriched by the sessions and enjoy themselves greatly.

 As part of the leisure activities we run some special events throughout the year.
 We try to add in as much fun as we can during the holiday periods.
 We have run Christmas, New Year, Valentines and Easter parties, trips to the Rare Breeds centre, Archery, BBQs, scarecrow making, pumpkin hunt and an Olympic sports event.
 We also run regular discos, craft making events and environmental projects.
 We are always interested to hear what other things you would like to do so email us with your suggestions!

 Students have designed, prepared and planted an allotment within the Brogdale Farm grounds.
-This site includes a pergola they have built and manger planters for those who use a wheel chair to be able to access gardening.
-They are growing a range of fruit and vegetables that can then be taken home to parents or sold through the on-site shop.
-A workshop, green house and polytunnel have been erected within Grow garden centre to allow wet weather activities to take place.
-A further allotment space is worked here where the young people have begun a junkyard garden.
+This site includes a pergola, which the students have constructed.
+Also they have built manger planters for wheel chair users to be able to access gardening.
+Students are growing a range of fruit and vegetables that can be taken home to parents or sold through our outlets.
+A workshop, greenhouse and poly-tunnel plus a log cabin have been erected within Grow garden centre.
+These facilities enable planning, planting and design activities to take place no matter the weather.
+There is further allotment that is currently being turned into a junkyard garden

 Growing for the Future